SN-RECIT-formation-a-distance/opaque_server/README.md

          cpan Memory::Usage

+* The file `https://github.com/openwebwork/webwork2/blob/release-2.11/lib/WeBWorK/Utils/AttemptsTable.pm` is required for opaque_server.
+This file is part of webwork2 branch release/2.11 and later, (also branch: devel).
+You should be able to operate opaque_server along side webwork2 release/2.10 if you copy the AttemptsTable.pm file to the appropriate location.
+*
-The main code repo for opaque_server has moved to the `github.com/openwebwork` site from `github.com/mgage`.
+This code repo for opaque_server was moved to  `github.com/openwebwork` site from `github.com/mgage`.
+The work on opaque_server at github.com/mgage has been frozen.

-The current stable code for this feature is now in the branch `master` on   `github.com/openwebwork`.